- Who are ‘partners’ ?

 - Those who have relied on EX.1 (see below), will need to continue to extend every 30 months to reach a total period of 10 years before they become eligible for indefinite leave to remain.

 Prior to obtaining indefinite leave, a partner will be free to take employment, but there will be a prohibition on receipt of public funds.
 Partners are free to use the National Health Service and to travel in and out of the country.
-Fiancé(e)s/proposed civil partners can only work after they have switched their immigration status in the UK after registering their civil partnership, but are covered by the NHS from the time of their arrival.
+Fiancé(e)s/proposed civil partners can only work after they have switched their immigration status in the UK after registering their civil partnership or marriage.

 Visas are issued as stamps in passports giving permission to enter and remain in the UK but all grants of leave to remain from within the UK are now given on a biometric residence permit which is a separate card.
 If you have one of these cards you must remember to take it with your passport when traveling abroad.